Great Basin Hiking Trails

 Admission:

-Amazingly enough, Great Basin National Park requires no entrance fee for park access.
-A small fee is required to tour Lehman Caves or reserve a campsite, but wildlife viewing, hiking and cruising the scenic drive is free.
-For more info on visiting the park, dial (775) 234-7331.
+Great Basin National Park requires no entrance fee.
+Lehman Caves tours and campsites have fees.
+For more info on visiting the park, call (775) 234-7331.

 This Location: